emilykuowen/cs230_project/README.md

 ```

 ### DDSP Pre-training
 We used the [DDSP](https://github.com/magenta/ddsp) model to produce the conditioning input for our model.
 We define the conditioning input as the harmonic distribution of the instrument we want to separate.
-For example, to generate the conditioning input of a bass separator, one would run a single-note bass audio file through a DDSP model pretrained on bass sounds and get the harmonic distrbution outputted from the DDSP model.
+For example, to generate the conditioning input of a bass separator, we would run a single-note bass audio file through a DDSP model pretrained on bass sounds to get the harmonic distrbution of bass.

-We've generated conditioning inputs for bass and vocals.
-Those conditioning inputs are saved as `.npy` files in the folder `ddsp/harmonic_distribution_output/`.
+We've previously trained DDSP models and generated conditioning inputs for bass and vocals.
+Those conditioning inputs are stored as `.npy` files in the folder `ddsp/harmonic_distribution_output/`.

-We've previously trained DDSP models on bass and vocals.

 To train a DDSP model on a new instrument using your own data, follow these steps:
 1. In `train_ddsp_autoencoder.py`, change the string `instrument` to the instrument you'd like to train the model on (this is so that the output folder paths get changed correspondingly).